 to find out their submission policies by looking on their web site.

 If you do submit a to publisher simultaneously, as a courtesy you need to inform the publisher

 that it is a simultaneous submission.

 your writing will become.
-It can take several years of writing tons of
+It can take several years of writing tons of stories and

-whatever it takes to write a story that will be noticed and wanted by a
+whatever it takes to write a story that will be noticed and wanted by an agent or publisher.